 Principles, Not Rules

 There is no single right way to structure stories.
-Instead, GSB is like a map, not a formula.
+Instead, the beats are like a map, not a formula.
 Writers remain in control of all elements.

 This series refers to the divisions as Act 1, Act 2A, Act 2B, and Act 3.

 I separated Baum’s work into scenes, linked each synopsis to the full text of an online copy, added illustrations by W. W. Denslow, and based the divisions and summaries on sub-beats (shown as lowercase to differentiate from the uppercase Story Beats).